Appendicitis - Medical Malpractice LawyersLEGAL HELPLINE: ☎ 855 804 7125

-Our medical malpractice lawyers deal with Appendicitis negligence cases.
+Our medical malpractice lawyers deal with appendicitis negligence cases.
 If you would like legal advice at no cost and with no further obligation just call the helpline or complete the contact form or email our lawyers offices.
-Our Appendicitis lawyers usually deal with personal injury compensation cases on a contingency basis which means that you only pay legal fees if the case is won.
+Our appendicitis medical malpractice lawyers usually deal with personal injury compensation cases on a contingency basis which means that you only pay your lawyers legal fees if the case is won.

 Appendicitis - Medical Malpractice

 Appendicitis happens when the appendix becomes infected and inflamed.
 The appendix extends from the most proximal portion of the large intestine, near where it attaches to the small intestine.
 It has no specific function that we know of.
 When it is removed, there are no specific consequences so it is assumed that it has a vestigial function that is not required today.